 So, at the very least we should drink one litre before breakfast and 500 ml before each of the other two meals, allowing each time 30 minutes for the water to be absorbed into the digestive system and then into the blood before eating.
 It is better to drink more than this, always on an empty stomach, and to take enough unrefined sea salt to match our water intake.
 Doing this is already enough to ensure proper kidney function and elimination of the bulk of the metabolic wastes through the urine, preventing in this way the formation of kidney stones.

-More magnesium and less calcium The formation of calcium stones is more than obviously related to the fact that we are all in general over-calcified, consuming way more calcium than the magnesium needed to keep that calcium dissolved and flowing instead of settling and crystallising in our tissues, blood vessels, joints and kidneys.
-Therefore, to avoid calcification we must avoid over-consuming calcium (in fact, minimising calcium intake), and we must supplement with magnesium.
-This will also, over time, dissolve existing calcium stones and deposits in arteries and other tissues throughout the body.
+More magnesium and less calcium The formation of calcium stones is more than obviously related to the fact that we are all in general over-calcified and vitamin K2 deficient, consuming way more calcium than the magnesium and not enough vitamin K2 needed to keep that calcium from settling and crystallising in our tissues, blood vessels, joints, and kidneys.
+Therefore, to avoid calcification we must avoid over-consuming calcium, and we must supplement with magnesium and vitamin K2.
+This will also, over time, dissolve existing calcium stones and other sites of calcification in soft tissues.

 The most strongly acid-forming foods are refined sugars.
 Next are meats, eggs and milk products, then flours, grains and starches.
 The most strongly alkaline-forming (acid-neutralising) foods are raw and green vegetables, especially salads and leafy greens, as well as watery vegetables like cucumbers and celery.
 The more chlorophyl, the more alkalising.
 Parsley, basil, cilantro and all grasses are therefore alkalising and cleansing superstars.